billinghamj/postcodesio-client-node/README.md

 postcodes.near(postcode)
 ```

-This may also be called explicitly as `postcodes.nearPostcode`.
+This may also be called explicitly as `postcodes.nearPostcode(postcode)`.

 Parameters: